datacite/tasks/product_specifications/FBF44gf/readme.md

-            Given there exist DOIs linked to an organisation When that the user is in a Organisation Page Then the action left-side bar should be Showing And the Export display menu should be Showing And the share widget should be Showing
+            Given there exist DOIs linked to an organisation When that the user is in a Organisation Page Then the action left-side bar should be Showing And the Download Reports  menu should be Showing And the share widget should be Showing

-Feature: Display charts characteristics
+Feature: 100% stacked bar chart

         Background: Displaying missing and other values
             Given that there is data to display a chart